Major Risk Factors for Alzheimer’s Disease

 - Americans Can’t Afford to Wait Any Longer.
 It’s Time to Overhaul the U.S. Dietary Guidelines

 This article is based on Chris Palmer, MD‘s presentation at Low Carb USA’s West Palm Beach January 2019 conference.
+Thanks to Keto Mojo’s generosity you can view it for free here.
 At the time using keto-for-psych was a nascent idea.
 We thank him for his thought leadership and scholarship!
 My thanks for Nurse Christie‘s medical review and extensive edits.

 Major risk factors for Alzheimer’s